Angiopteris evecta: Evolution

-Fossilised fronds bearing a distinct similarity to this plant have been found in Paleozoic rocks from every continent, indicating that the species is very primitive and was widespread around 300 million years ago, a time when ferns and their relatives were the dominant plants on the planet.
+Fossilised fronds bearing a distinct similarity to this plant have been found in Paleozoic rocks from every continent, a time when ferns and their relatives were the dominant plants on the planet.
 The geographically isolated communities seen today point to favourable climatic conditions being more widespread in the past.

 Taxonomy

-Angiopteris evecta was originally named and described as Polypodium evectum by Georg Forster in 1786, in his work Florulae Insularum Australium Prodromus.
+Angiopteris evecta was originally named and described as Polypodium evectum by Georg Forster in 1786, in his book Florulae Insularum Australium Prodromus.
 It was moved to the genus Angiopteris in 1794 by Georg Franz Hoffmann, publishing in the journal Commentationes Societatis Regiae Scientiarum Gottingensis.
 A. evecta is the type species of the genus Angiopteris.

 Etymology

 The genus name comes from the Ancient Greek aggeion, a vessel, and pteris, a fern, and is a reference to the sporangia.
 The species epithet is the Latin adjective evectus meaning to carry out, bring forth, raise, or elevate.

 Synonyms

-As of April 2023, Plants of the World Online lists 73 synonyms for Angiopteris evecta, which are considered by some authorities to potentially be distinct species, calling for a more thorough taxonomic investigation.
+As of April 2023, Plants of the World Online lists 26 synonyms for Angiopteris evecta, which are considered by some authorities to potentially be distinct species, calling for a more thorough taxonomic investigation.
+This number is down from the 73 synonyms listed in 2020.